yasserreslan/digitalize-backend/README.md

-# README for Digitalize HUB Backend Project
+# README for Digitalize Hub Backend part

 ## Overview
 This README outlines the backend implementation for the Digitalize HUB project, focusing on user authentication, device management, and system settings.